vidhisshah/ConversationAnalyzer/README.md

 5. Select appropriate export medium such that the file can be saved in the same folder that you will be running your code in.

 # Requirements:
--python3
+1. python3
--libraries: matplotlib, re, wordcloud, collections -WhatsApp conversation saved as 'demo.txt' file (exported and renamed) in the same folder as code
+2. matplotlib, re, wordcloud, collections
+3. WhatsApp conversation saved as 'demo.txt' file (exported and renamed) in the same folder as code

 # To run the code:
--On your terminal type the command:
 	python3 ConversationAnalyzer.py
+On your terminal type the above command